 Mike teaches classes in voice and swallowing disorders and speech therapy telepractice at the University of Maine and at Northern Arizona University and provides speech therapy telepractice internationally.

-Nathan Curtis Nathan has more than thirty-five years experience working with preschool and school-aged children using a family-systems approach.
+Nathan Curtis Nathan has more than forty years experience working with preschool and school-aged children using a family-systems approach.
 He has worked extensively with adolescents with language learning disabilities.
 He is skilled in applying technology in his work with children and families. , M.A., CCC-SLP Nathan is the Clinical Coordinator for SLP and OT Tele Services at WCGH.
 He is a lead instructor and mentor in our speech telepractice training program.

 Nathan coordinates telepractice services at several sites and provides on-site coaching.
 He creates and teaches how to use authentic digital materials in telepractice.
 Nathan provides speech telepractice services to preschool and school-aged children using a team approach.